 Suppose eye pain or loss of vision affects the eye.
 In that case, a healthcare professional may perform an eye assessment to check the optic nerve.
 However, a diagnosis of MOG Antibody Disease is unlikely to be given from an eye assessment alone.

-There are two different types of MOG Antibody Disease treatments.
+There are two types of treatment for MOG Antibody Disease: Acute and Preventative treatments.
 Acute treatments are given at the onset of an attack/relapse to stop it from continuing.
-Preventative therapies are long-term treatments used to prevent relapses from happening.
+Preventative therapies are long-term treatments used to prevent relapses from happening in the future.

-A healthcare professional will likely treat an initial attack or relapse of MOG Antibody Disease with IV corticosteroids.
-IV steroids reduce inflammation that has already occurred.
-These steroids are given via a cannula/IV into your bloodstream, generally for 3-5 days.
-1 3
+A healthcare provider will likely treat an initial attack or relapse of MOG Antibody Disease with IV corticosteroids.
+IV steroids broadly reduce inflammation throughout the body and nervous system and are given via a cannula/IV into your bloodstream, generally for 3-5 days.1 3

-IV followed by oral steroids such as Prednisone/Prednisolone for 3-12 months.
-If you take oral steroids for several months, your healthcare provider may prescribe additional medication to stop side effects.
-1
+IV steroids may also be followed by oral steroids such as Prednisone/Prednisolone for 3-12 months.
+If you take oral steroids for several months, a healthcare professional may prescribe additional medication to stop side effects.1

-You should stop oral steroids gradually, and your healthcare provider should gradually reduce the dosage before stopping completely.
+A patient should not stop oral steroids suddenly.
+The patient should reduce the dosage gradually before stopping completely.
 When taking oral steroids, your body stops producing its natural form of steroids.
-Your body needs time to start making its steroids again, and suddenly stopping may increase the risk of another attack.
-1
+Your body needs time to start making its steroids again; stopping suddenly may also increase the risk of another attack.1

-If the IV steroids are unsuccessful, your healthcare provider may administer Plasma Exchange (PLEX) alongside the steroids.
-PLEX is used when a patient shows severe symptoms of demyelination.
-3
+If the IV steroids are unsuccessful, a healthcare professional may administer Plasma Exchange (PLEX) alongside the steroids.
+PLEX is often considered when a patient shows severe symptoms of demyelination.3

 Intravenous immunoglobulin (IVIG) is a treatment where antibodies from healthy donors are injected into the patient.
 The antibodies are made by the donor's immune system and help regulate the patient's immune responses.